Arlodotexe/strix-music/README.md

 # <a href="https://strixmusic.com/" target="_blank"><img align="left" src="www/favicon.ico" height="100" /></a> Strix Music
-An open music protocol that breaks down the walls between services by defining a standardized and highly flexible API surface.
+An open music standard that breaks down the walls between services by defining a standardized and highly flexible API surface.

 # Welcome to the open source alpha